Extra Curricular Programme

 learning a musical instrument at qphs

 Why not take advantage of an opportunity to develop what can be a truly life-enhancing skill interest and try a course of lessons on a musical instrument provided by specialist tutors who visit Queen's Park High School each week?
-Instrument lessons at Queen's Park High School are provided by Music for Life - a not-for-profit music education service working in partnership with 130 schools to teach around 4,000 young people every week across Cheshire, Wirral and North Staffordshire.
+Instrument lessons at Queen's Park High School are provided by Music for Life - a not-for-profit music education service working in partnership with 130 schools to teach around 3,500 young people across Cheshire, Wirral and North Staffordshire.
 They support schools in offering students opportunities to develop musical skills and to engage them in music making.
 The benefits of learning an instrument or having singing lessons are huge in terms of children's development in so many areas - cognitive, emotional, physical, social, linguistic, creative to name a few.
 Starting to play a musical instrument can truly be the start of a life-long interest and skill.

 The video below is an introduction to the work Music for Life does.